nestauk/afs_neighbourhood_analysis/outputs/figures/section_cluster_findings.md

 ![Differences in means between indicators which are known to affect school readiness for the different clusters.\label(ey_indicators)](png/ey_indicators_domestic_abuse_included.png){#fig:ey_indicators}

-Figure @fig:ey_indicators shows how these indicators vary between the clusters, and highlights those with the highest differences (represented in the colour scale) (see also @tbl:salient_causal).
+@fig:ey_indicators shows how these indicators vary between the clusters, and highlights those with the highest differences (represented in the colour scale) (see also @tbl:salient_causal).

 Cluster 0 consists of wealthier and healthier C/UAs predominately in the South East and East of England.
 We see that these C/UAs have fewer children in low income families and with a low infant mortality rate.
 They do also have better newborn hearing and physical examination coverage (higher numbers are better in this case).